Murder of Denise Amber Lee

-Denise Amber Lee was a 21 year old woman who was murdered by Michael King in the U.S. state of Florida on January 17, 2008 after he had kidnapped and raped her earlier in the day.
+The murder of Denise Amber Lee occurred in North Port, Florida, on January 17, 2008.
+Lee was a 21-year-old woman who was kidnapped, raped, and murdered by Michael Lee King.
+The murder case became notorious because Lee and several others had attempted to call for help through the 9-1-1 system but there was a lack of communication and the police and other emergency services arrived too late.

-Lee and several others had attempted to call for help through the 9-1-1 system but there was a lack of communication and the police and other emergency services arrived too late.
 Five 9-1-1 calls were made that day, including one by Lee herself from her abductor's phone and one from a witness, Jane Kowalski, who gave a detailed account of events as they unfolded before her.
 Failures were found in the way the 9-1-1 operators handled Kowalski's call, and additional failures were identified nationwide in the 9-1-1 system.
-King was sentenced to death.
+In 2009, King was found guilty of the kidnapping, sexual battery and murder of Denise Amber Lee.
+He was sentenced to death.

 The Denise Amber Lee Act was passed unanimously by the Florida Legislature on April 24, 2008.
 This act provides for optional training for 9-1-1 operators.
 Lee's family continue to lobby for a new law to be passed nationwide that would institute mandatory training and certification for all 9-1-1 dispatchers.
 The Denise Amber Lee Foundation was established in June 2008 to promote such training as well as to raise public awareness of the issues involved.
-Lee was the daughter of a police detective, Sgt Rick Goff.
+Lee was the daughter of a police detective, Sgt.
+Rick Goff.